msolefonte/vco/docs/immortal-empires/norsca.md

 	Skavenblight, Khemri, The Awakening, Wei-Jin, Zhar-Naggrund
   * **Reward**:
 	* _The Eternal Challenger_:
-	  * Ability: "Hunter of Champions"
+	  * Ability: "Hunter of Champions" (Debuff and Rampage enemy Lord once per battle) for Wulfrik

 * **Route III - Where's My Palico?**
   * Wulfrik leads his World Walkers across the world in search of mighty beasts to slay.
 Though the rewards are great,